 Let me know how you get on in the comments below

-Focusing on the breath can be dysregulating for some leading to a sense of panic or distress.
+Focusing on the breath can be dysregulating for some leading to distress.

 If you are not comfortable paying attention to your breathing there are other ways to settle and ground yourself in the present moment.